tuonglab/ktbunya/README.md

 jpynb
 ```

-Follow the instructions in the console print out.
+Follow the instructions in the console print out before the usual jupyter notebook print outs.
+Scroll up if it happens too quickly.

 Default port is `8883`.
 You can specify a different port number e.g. `jpynb 1234`.

+Basically you just need to first run the ssh tunnel step (only need to run once if you just stay on the same node).
+Then you just open up your browser and type `http://http://localhost:${PORT}/` e.g. `http://http://localhost:8883/` if everything is default.

 You might need to kill your ssh tunnel if you experience some issues e.g. having to switch to a different node